Department of Finance Code of Conduct

 Federal public servants have a fundamental role to play in serving Canadians, their communities and the public interest under the direction of the elected government and in accordance with the law.
 As professionals whose work is essential to Canada's well-being and the enduring strength of the Canadian democracy, public servants uphold the public trust.

-The Constitution of Canada and the principles of responsible government provide the foundation for the role, responsibilities and values of the federal public sector.Footnote 1 Constitutional conventions of ministerial responsibility prescribe the appropriate relationships among ministers, parliamentarians, public servantsFootnote 2 and the public.
+The Constitution of Canada and the principles of responsible government provide the foundation for the role, responsibilities and values of the federal public sector.Footnote 1 Constitutional conventions of ministerial responsibility prescribe the appropriate relationships among Ministers, parliamentarians, public servants,Footnote 2 and the public.
 A professional and non-partisan federal public sector is integral to our democracy.

-Public servants working in the Department of Finance are accountable to their departmental managers, to the Government and to the public for the way they conduct themselves.
-Public servants are expected to carry out their assigned duties conscientiously and in accordance with the Department’s policies and guidelines.
+Public servants working in the Department of Finance are accountable to their departmental managers, to the government and to the public in the way they conduct themselves.
+Public servants are expected to carry out their assigned duties conscientiously and in accordance with the Department's policies and guidelines.
 Public servants should carefully consider the potential impact that their decisions and actions may have on all stakeholders including the public, their co-workers and others.
 They should make appropriate choices as to what is right and what is wrong, even when legal and regulatory decisions do not require it.

 The role of Ministers